spectrocloud/librarium/packages/docs/content/08-user-management.md

 ## Roles and permissions

 The tenant admin can allow or restrict access of resources to users which can differ as per the scenario.
 A user can have complete access to a specific project but can be restricted access to other projects in which there is no involvement.
 An intermediate stage is also possible where read-only access can be provided in some projects.
-The [Roles and Permissions](/user-management/about-roles-and-permissions) page provides more details on this.
+The [Roles](/user-management/rbac#roles) and [Permissions](/user-management/rbac#permissions) sections in the RBAC page provide more details on this.